AleksandrBraun/Smart-UPS-SNMP-Card/README.md

 - Connecting to an MQTT broker
 - MQTT management
 - Home Assistant discovery support
+- Sending an event report to a remote mail server
 - The presence of SSH to send a command to an external server (shutdown, run bat, ran com, etc.)
 - Based on protocol from APC SNMP cards